tomaszkubacki/blog/blog/2025-04-06-sway-and-just.md

 As you can see my main use of *just* commands is display output and dim management.

-Very common and atomic commands are deserving their own key binding (can be defined in ~/.config/sway/config), wherease *just* useage is fitting more for less frequent or compound commands.
+Very common and atomic commands are deserving their own key binding (can be defined in ~/.config/sway/config), wherease *just* usage is fitting more for less frequent or compound commands.

 I keep my [*justfile*](https://github.com/tomaszkubacki/configs/blob/main/justfile) source code in my github config repo, Currenlty it looks like this: